flipacholas/Architecture-of-consoles/articles/playstation-vita.Rmd.md

 Speaking of backwards compatibility, Kermit doesn't include the [Media Engine](playstation-portable#multimedia-cpu) [@cpu-robots], although being a black box means that the software doesn't care about what's behind the scenes.
 Thus, the functions of that co-CPU are replicated through Venezia instead.

 For the remaining I/O, MIPS is not physically connected to the rest of the hardware, only the Cortex-A9 is.
-Thus, the PSP emulation software (running on the MIPS CPU) requests services to the ARM CPU by following a protocol called 'Remote Procedure Call' (RPC) [@cpu-trinity] [@cpu-davee_kermit].
+Thus, the PSP emulation software (running on the MIPS CPU) requests services to the ARM CPU by following the 'Remote Procedure Call' (RPC) model [@cpu-trinity] [@cpu-davee_kermit].

 Finally, 64 MB of CDRAM are also reserved for this service.
-Those 16 KB of SRAM are also allocated to the PSP emulator [@cpu-memory], as original PSP games [would expect to find](playstation-portable#memory-available).
+Those 16 KB of 'Scratchpad' I mentioned before are actually housed within the MIPS CPU [@cpu-gh_feedback], and are subsequently allocated to the PSP emulator [@cpu-memory], as original PSP games [would expect to find](playstation-portable#memory-available).

 ## Next: Graphics